frnsys/nomadic/readme.md

 $ pip install nose
 $ nosetests test
 ```

-## Shortcomings (future to dos?)
-* You have to premeditate syncing.
-That is, with Evernote, you can
-log into your Evernote account from any computer and access your
-notes without needing to set anything up beforehand.
-If you're using
-BitTorrent sync, you must set up syncing in advance to access your
-`nomadic` notes.
-But if you're using a cloud
-service for syncing such as Dropbox, you can just log into that and
-access your notes from anywhere as well. **Update:** this is less of an
-issue now that the daemon runs a small server, so in theory you could
-access your files that way.
-You'd want to wrap it some authentication
-though.

----

 ## Acknowledgements
 The CSS stylesheet used for the compiled notes is based on the one from [here](https://gist.github.com/tuzz/3331384).